Magneto: Combining Small and Large Language Models for Schema Matching: Motivation and Solution Overview

-\hide{Our goal with the project was to better understand the data harmonization \yurong{suggest focusing more on schema matching} needs of these medical researchers and develop practical solutions supporting their work. } We have identified two important requirements based on the researchers' needs.
-They need approaches that: \emph{generalize} across different kinds of data (e.g., genomics, proteomics, electronic health records), for different diseases (e.g., different types of cancers, auto-immune and rare diseases), from many sources (e.g., publications, hospitals, data commons); and that \emph{facilitate curation}, since in many cases it's difficult (even for experts) to determine correct matches.
-These requirements have guided the design of \alg. \hide{ These insights shaped our critical requirements for a practical \yurong{an accurate and efficient} schema matching solution: (1) facilitating the life of experts by showing potentially good quality matches in a ranked list; (2) delivering fast results to support an interactive workflow; and (3) achieving strong zero-shot performance.}
+\hide{ These insights shaped our critical requirements for a practical \yurong{an accurate and efficient} schema matching solution: (1) facilitating the life of experts by showing potentially good quality matches in a ranked list; (2) delivering fast results to support an interactive workflow; and (3) achieving strong zero-shot performance.}